radareorg/radare.org/gsoc/2018/ideas.md

 - [DbgKit](http://www.andreybazhan.com/dbgkit.html) - WinDbg extension for working with processes

 ## Real time collaboration platform
-Radare2 has been a successfull reverse engineering framework and a toolset for years.
+Radare2 has been a successful reverse engineering framework and a toolset for years.
 But apart from the decompilation the biggest missing feature - lack of the real time collaboration, which is important in case of reversing large files, playing CTFs in a teams.
-There are successfull examples like [collabREate](), [YaCo]() and [solIDArity]() (proprietary/$$$).
+There are successful examples like [collabREate](), [YaCo]() and [solIDArity]() (proprietary/$$$).
 From public tools collabREate is the most complete and common, and it supports notifications (and online propagation) of those actions:

 - Change address/region type (code, data, unknown)
 - Segment add, delete, move, change (like 32->64 bit, flags)